AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 #### Quasi-operator Syntax

-If you read to the end of `expr` in [compiler/cmm/CmmParse.y](/trac/ghc/browser/ghc/compiler/cmm/CmmParse.y), you will notice that Cmm expressions also recognise a set of name (not symbol) based operators that would probably be better understood as *quasi-operators*, listed in the next production rule: `expr0`.
+If you read to the end of `expr` in [compiler/cmm/CmmParse.y](/trac/ghc/browser/ghc/compiler/cmm/CmmParse.y), in the next production rule, `expr0`, you will notice that Cmm expressions also recognise a set of name (not symbol) based operators that would probably be better understood as *quasi-operators*.
 The syntax for these quasi-operators is in some cases similar to syntax for Cmm statements and generally conform to the C-- specification, sections 3.3.2 (`expr`) and 7.4.1 (syntax of primitive operators), *except that* 3. *and, by the equivalence of the two,* 1. *may return***multiple*** arguments*.
 In Cmm, quasi-operators may have side effects.
 The syntax for quasi-operators may be:

 1. `expr0```name```expr0`
   (just like infix-functions in Haskell);